create col_type

 Fn_custom: ...

-group_by_col_name, function_parameters from
+select group_by_col_name, function_parameters from view_name

-fn_custom(custom_function, signature, before_fn, after_fn)
+function fn_custom(custom_function, signature, before_fn, after_fn)

-group by
+group by group_by_col_name

 group_by_col_name: optional, a one line matrix is created if not provided